 However, this calibration is not perfect, mainly due to model deficiencies.
 The coefficient of thermal expansion is not constant for austenite and martensite.
 Clearly, the coefficient of thermal expansion in austenite is larger than that in martensite.
 This is a model deficiency because the current model uses a convex cutting plane assumption for numerical integration and could be improved in future work.

-Regardless, these five optimizations improved calibration accuracy by over 50% compared to the conventional calibration, and were accomplished in less than an hour on a lightweight laptop with a low-performance processor (Intel Core m3-6Y30 CPU @ 0.90 GHz with 4 Gb RAM). main This calibration routine can be performed by general analysts, designers, or material scientists, without the need for exotic hardware or python programming experience.
+Regardless, these five optimizations improved calibration accuracy by over 50% compared to the conventional calibration, and were accomplished in less than an hour on a lightweight laptop with a low-performance processor (Intel Core m3-6Y30 CPU @ 0.90 GHz with 4 Gb RAM).
+This calibration routine can be performed by general analysts, designers, or material scientists, without the need for exotic hardware or python programming experience.

 Conclusions and further refinements

 SMA-REACT is an open-source, easy-to-use tool for characterization data post-processing and shape memory alloy constitutive model calibration.
 While we have focused on the Lagoudas constitutive model and actuator (i.e., constant force thermal cycling) behavior, the tool is easily extensible to other constitutive models or loading modes.
 By framing the calibration routine as a numerical optimization problem, SMA-REACT can find robust calibrations that outperform conventional (i.e., by hand) calibrations by 50% or more, without requiring detailed knowledge of programming, optimization, or the Lagoudas constitutive model.
 This allows the tool to be approachable for a wide range of students and professionals working on shape memory alloys.
-Additionally, the speed at which model calibrations can be fine-tuned allows for rapid iterations to converge to a satisfactory model calibration, which can then be used in commercial finite element suites like ABAQUS.
+The speed at which model calibrations can be fine-tuned allows for rapid iterations to converge to a satisfactory model calibration, which can then be used in commercial finite element suites like ABAQUS.